TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 23/2 Chronicles 23.16.md

 ---

-And Jehoiada made a covenant between himself, and all the people, and the king, that they should be Jehovah's people.
+Jehoiada made a covenant between himself, and all the people, and the king, that they should be Yahweh's people.